cameron-cs/gnn_qm9_models/README.md

 The use of the ReLU activation function introduces non-linearity into the model, allowing it to capture more complex patterns in the data.
 ReLU helps to avoid the vanishing gradient problem and accelerates the convergence of the training process.
 This non-linearity is essential for the model to learn intricate molecular interactions.

-### Regularization with dropout
+### Regularisation with dropout

 Incorporating dropout layers in the GCN model helps to prevent overfitting by randomly setting a fraction of the input units to zero during training.
-Dropout acts as a form of regularization, forcing the model to learn robust features that generalize well to unseen data.
+Dropout acts as a form of regularisation, forcing the model to learn robust features that generalise well to unseen data.
 This is particularly important given the complexity of the QM9 dataset, which contains diverse molecular structures.

 ### Depth and capacity with 3 layers and 128 hidden channels}